Jay22519/2D-Maze-Solver/README.md

 # 2D-Maze-Solver

 Implemented a 2D Maze Solver in C programming Language.
-The code file is well documented and commented file .
+The code file is well documented and commented  .

 The input format is such that ->